 24-year-old Bedouin tribesman Mahmoad Zawayedah, right, resting inside a tent after leading a jeep tour through Wadi Rum.
 Zawayedah said he has lived in Wadi Rum his entire life.

-A Bedouin tribesman riding a camel through Wadi Rum while making a call on his smartphone.
+A Bedouin tribesman rides a camel through Wadi Rum while making a call on his smartphone.

-24-year-old Bedouin tribesman Mahmoad Zawayedah looking behind his shoulder while hanging outside of a truck and driving a tour group through Wadi Rum.
+24-year-old Bedouin tribesman Mahmoad Zawayedah looks behind his shoulder while hanging outside of a truck and driving a tour group through Wadi Rum.

 A group of tourists rest and take photos of stone carvings in Wadi Rum.